-I offer a full service process from guiding your through image choices, to design, to delivery to your door.
+I offer a full-service process from guiding your through image choices, to design, to delivery to your door.
 We will collaborate every step of the way to make sure you receive the album of your dreams, with no surprises.

 1. You make some initial album choices

-You’ll then make your album choices for via an online form.
-There are definitely options, but the choices are not overwhelming.
-I have a modest, tailored selection of tasteful leathers and linens (think about coordinating your colors with your home) to choose from, as well as custom photo covers and cover debossing.
+There are a good amount of options, but it’s not overwhelming.
+I have a modest, tailored selection of tasteful leathers and linens.
+Think about coordinating your colors with your home.
+I also have custom photo covers and cover debossing.